Ibotta/sopstool/.github/CONTRIBUTING.md

    You can preview the package changes by running `scripts/release-preview`.
 This will show a summary of changes since the last release.

-1. Prepare the release
+1. Prepare the release:

    ```sh
    git checkout master && git pull
    ```

-   Commit and tag with the intended version bump
+   Commit and tag with the intended version bump:

    ```sh
    git commit -am "Tagging release $VERSION" && git tag v$VERSION
    ```

-   for example:
+   For example:

    ```sh
    git commit -am "Tagging release 0.1.1" && git tag v0.1.1
    ```

-   Then push the tag and commit to github
+   Then push the tag and commit to Github:

    ```sh
    git push && git push --tags # or git push --follow-tags but YMMV